Own-Data-Privateer/hoardy-web/README.md

 - they produce and consume archives in `WARC` format, which is rather limited in what it can capture (compared to `WRR`, `HAR`, `PCAP`, and `mitmproxy`);
 - they are Chromium-only;
 - to make `archiveweb.page` archive all of your web browsing like `Hoardy-Web` does:
-  - you will have to manually enable `archiveweb.page` for each browser tab; and then
+  - you will have to manually enable `archiveweb.page` for each browser tab;
   - opening a link in a new tab will fail to archive the first page, as the archival is per-tab;
 - it has no equivalent to [`problematic`](./extension/page/help.org#problematic) reqres status of `Hoardy-Web`, which is super useful for ensuring your captures are actually good, and not broken in some non-obvious ways because of networking or intermittent server errors;
 - `archiveweb.page` also requires constant manual effort to export the data out.